Belarusian media consumption trends in 2023

 Television remains the main source of information for Belarusians inside Belarus.
 Its audience systematically and regularly receives predominantly Russian media narratives and a pro-Kremlin view of major world events.
 This is one of the main risk factors of information security of the state.

-Social surveys reveal correlation between the type of media consumption and attitudes towards current socio-political issues.
+Social surveys reveal a correlation between the type of media consumption and attitudes towards current socio-political issues.
 Pro-Russian and anti-democratic attitudes are influenced by messages received from Belarusian and Russian state-affiliated media.
 The high share of using television as the main source of information implies that its audience stays in the Russian-Belarusian state info bubble, broadcasting narratives about the great USSR, fraternal nations, the threat from the West, etc.

 Belarus, as a sovereign state, is heavily dependent on Russia, and this dependence is reinforced by the policies of major technological companies, especially considering that Belarus is often treated as part of the Russian internet segment.
 For instance, the absence of the region “Belarus” in Google News prevents users from selecting Belarusian as a language; choosing Russian automatically links to the region “Russia”.
 This results in mass users receiving an automatic selection of news about Russia from a Russian perspective.
 Discussions are underway about the need for localization of Google services for Belarus (in Belarusian and Russian) and the possibility of prioritizing the display of Belarusian news resources in Google News and Google Discover for users within Belarus.